Student Behaviour and Conduct

 Definitions

-- Academic integrity is honest and responsible academic behaviour.
-Students are expected to submit original work, acknowledge sources, and conduct themselves ethically in the completion of assessments and examinations.
+Academic integrity is honest and responsible academic behaviour.
+Students are expected to submit original work, acknowledge sources and conduct themselves ethically in the completion of assessments and examinations.

-- Anti-racism is the proactive and consistent process of identifying, challenging, preventing and eliminating racism.
+Anti-racism is the proactive and consistent process of identifying, challenging, preventing and eliminating racism.
 It uses direct action to acknowledge where privilege exists, raise awareness, advocate for change and challenge beliefs (such as prejudice, bias and stereotypes) at the personal and institutional level to create and implement action to fight racism for individuals and within an organization, workforce or group.

-- Bullying is defined in the Education Act as “repeated and hostile or demeaning behaviour by an individual in the school community where the behaviour is intended to cause harm, fear or distress to one or more other individuals in the school community, including psychological harm or harm to an individual’s reputation.”
+Bullying is defined in the Education Act as “repeated and hostile or demeaning behaviour by an individual in the school community where the behaviour is intended to cause harm, fear or distress to one or more other individuals in the school community, including psychological harm or harm to an individual’s reputation.”

-- Conflict occurs when there is a breakdown in relationships between individuals that results from a disagreement or misunderstanding.
+Conflict occurs when there is a breakdown in relationships between individuals that results from a disagreement or misunderstanding.
 While conflicts may require adult intervention, they are considered to be a natural part of how students learn to navigate relationships.

-- Discrimination is negative differential treatment of a person or group on the basis of race, religious beliefs, ethnicity, language, colour, gender, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status, gender identity and/or gender expression or sexual orientation.
+Discrimination is negative differential treatment of a person or group on the basis of race, religious beliefs, ethnicity, language, colour, gender, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status, gender identity and/or gender expression or sexual orientation.

-- Racism includes conscious and unconscious discriminatory or derogatory attitudes, microaggressions, comments or actions directed at marginalized groups relative to race or culture.
+Racism includes conscious and unconscious discriminatory or derogatory attitudes, microaggressions, comments or actions directed at marginalized groups relative to race or culture.
 It is based on assumptions, perceptions, social constructs, lack of knowledge or personal beliefs of superiority.
 Racism occurs in the context of a power and privilege imbalance and can be experienced at the individual, institutional or systemic level.

-- Restorative practice is an approach that brings together those who have caused harm and those who have been harmed to openly resolve the issue.
+Restorative practice is an approach that brings together those who have caused harm and those who have been harmed to openly resolve the issue.
 Restorative practice can range in formality; however, it always involves an agreed upon action to repair harm and mend relationships.

 Policy

-The Board is committed to ensuring that each student is provided with a welcoming, caring, respectful and safe learning environment that supports high quality learning, respects diversity, and fosters a sense of belonging and a positive sense of self.
-Students are expected to learn, practice, and demonstrate positive personal and interpersonal character traits that contribute to the development of positive learning environments, including both in-person and online.
+The Board is committed to ensuring that each student is provided with a welcoming, caring, respectful and safe learning environment that supports high quality learning, respects diversity and fosters a sense of belonging and a positive sense of self.
+Students are expected to learn, practice and demonstrate positive personal and interpersonal character traits that contribute to the development of positive learning environments, including both in-person and online.

 The Board acknowledges the importance of responsive discipline which involves a continuum of interventions that aim to build a sense of community in schools, facilitate healthy relationships, support behavioural changes, repair harm and hold students accountable.
+The Board believes that this is a collaborative process where students, Division staff, families and community members all play a pivotal role in supporting student success and safety, while acknowledging the final decision rests with the Division leader responsible.

 This policy affirms the rights, as provided for in the Canadian Charter of Rights and Freedoms, the Alberta Human Rights Act and the Alberta Education Act, of each student enrolled in a school operated by the Board.
 Students enrolled in a school operated by the Board will not be discriminated against as provided for in the Alberta Human Rights Act or the Canadian Charter of Rights and Freedoms.